Skip To Content

 Accessible justice for persons with environmental sensitivities

-The first panel will include a medical expert who will explore the nature, prevalence, and particular considerations regarding this disability.
-We will also learn from someone with lived experience who will share their insight regarding barriers to accessing justice, legal representation, and legal processes.
+The first panel included a medical expert who explored the nature, prevalence, and particular considerations regarding this disability in addition to a pre-recorded video from someone with lived experience who shared their insight regarding barriers to accessing justice, legal representation, and legal processes.

-The second panel will explore accommodation and practice issues for legal practitioners in representing clients with environmental sensitivities, including the duty to accommodate in the delivery of legal services and effective strategies for an accessible practice as it relates to environmental sensitivities.
-Attendees will also learn about a new project called Empowering Community and Removal of Barriers and how lawyers can get involved, as well as some preliminary research findings from that project.
+The second panel explored accommodation and practice issues for legal practitioners in representing clients with environmental sensitivities, including the duty to accommodate in the delivery of legal services and effective strategies for an accessible practice as it relates to environmental sensitivities.
+Attendees learn about a new project called Empowering Community and Removal of Barriers and how lawyers can get involved, as well as some preliminary research findings from that project.

 Access Awareness 2022